ComradDoge/DogeEU4/README.md

 - Mali and Ethiopia shattered missions will appear if you don't have Origins DLC, otherwise Origins missions will appear with some tweaks

 General
-- Maximum priviledges 8>6
-- Fires of Industry build_cost removed
-- Powerpoint priviledges cost a bit more
 - Humanist advisor mechanic slightly reworked
 - Goods Info Panel separated for future proofing
 - Nationalist estate disaster added that is not nice at all